input-leap/wiki-prs/wiki/Building-on-macOS.md

 and is meant for programmers that want to help discover and fix programming errors.
 When in doubt go for [binaries](Home) instead!

-# How to Build Barrier.app on MacOS
+# How to Build InputLeap.app on MacOS

 *as of May 2020*